Abortion - surgical

 - The pregnancy resulted after a traumatic event such as rape or incest.

 The decision to end a pregnancy is very personal.
-To help you weigh your choices, discuss your feelings with a counselor or health care provider.
+To help you weigh your choices, discuss your feelings with a counselor or your health care provider.
 A family member or friend can also be of help.

 Risks of surgical abortion include: